(2008 Feb blog post)

 "In my view, sugar comes into the picture not only because the excess of it may give rise to blood sugar instability and problems with the insulin mechanism, but because sugar itself is highly refined and as such takes the place of other, more nutrient-filled sources of calories in our diet."

 "I ask you what you eat."
-[When was the last time you heard a doctor ask you that?]

 [After introductory comments like these, the book deals with specific chronic and repetitive conditions, such as degenerative disease (arthritis, diabetes), vascular disease, cancer, alcoholism, anxiety, insomnia, depression, allergies, colds, viruses, etc.]